fiduswriter/simple-datatables/Public-Methods.md

 ---

 ### export(`options [object]`)
-Export the table to various formats.
-The `options` argument must be an object of options.
-The only required property is the `type` property which accepts either `csv`, `txt`, `json` or `sql` as it's value.
+Export the table data to various formats.

+The `options` argument must be an object of which the only required property is the `type` property which accepts either `csv`, `txt`, `json` or `sql` as it's value.
 The rest are optional:

 ```javascript
 {